By Ohio.org Staff

 John Rankin House in Ripley

-Explore Ohio’s connection to the Underground Railroad at the newly-restored John Rankin House in Ripley.
+Explore Ohio's connection to the Underground Railroad at the John Rankin House in Ripley.
 The Rev. John Rankin was an ardent abolitionist who assisted the enslaved on their paths to freedom.
-At this National Historic Landmark, you can step inside one of the best-documented and most active Underground Railroad “stations” in Ohio.
-This Ohio History Connection site is open from April until October.
+When you visit, you'll be stepping inside one of the best-documented and most active Underground Railroad "stations" in Ohio.

 Harriet Beecher Stowe House in Cincinnati